 Our attorneys will gather the facts of the dog attack including medical information about the extent of your injuries and the cost of your medical bills.
 The law applies to all injuries caused by a dog, such as a fracture caused by being knocked down.
 If we determine that the dog owner was liable for your injuries, we will prepare and present your claim to the dog owner’s insurer for full compensation.
 We will negotiate aggressively on your behalf for the maximum settlement.
 Most dog bite claims are settled out of court, but our attorneys will be prepared to file a lawsuit and proceed to court to seek justice if it is in our client’s best interest.

-Were You Injured in an Unprovoked Dog Attack?
+Were You Injured in an Unprovoked Dog Attack in Huntsville?

 About 4.5 million people suffer dog bites each year and about 885,000 people sustain injuries that are serious enough to require medical attention, according to the Centers for Disease Control and Prevention.
 Children represent about half of dog bite victims each year and are more likely to be seriously injured.
 Many children are naturally drawn to animals and want to pet them.
 A young child may not recognize signs that a dog is feeling distress and is ready to bite.
 Most dog bites suffered by children involve familiar animals.